tcltk/tcl/doc/markdown/Tcl_Main.md

 : As argv, but type is always wchar\_t.

 [\*appInitProc]{.carg .in type="Tcl_AppInitProc"}
 : Address of an application-specific initialization procedure.
-The value for this argument is usually **Tcl\_AppInit**.
+The value for this argument is usually [Tcl\_AppInit][AppInit].

 [\*path]{.carg .in type="Tcl_Obj"}
 : Name of file to use as startup script, or NULL.